formvuelate/formvuelate/docs/2.x/src/guide/veevalidate.md

 </script>
 ```

+Note that when the form is submitted, all fields will be automatically "touched".
+[Read here](https://vee-validate.logaretm.com/v4/guide/components/handling-forms#submission-behavior) for information about form submission behavior in vee-validate.

 ## Configuration

 The `VeeValidatePlugin` accepts one parameter, a configuration object.
 Let's look at the properties that we can use.